The Future of Electoral Administration in Canada

 Understanding the Context of Electoral Event Administration

-A participatory workshop provided us with insights into the potential impacts of the emerging issues raised in the Horizon Scan.
-This informed the development of a set of four distinct future scenarios set in the year 2040.
-Scenarios were developed using “Four Alternative Futures” a well-recognized foresight method developed by Foresight veteran, Jim Dator, and included a detailed backcast of unfolding events between the present and the described future.
+Participatory workshops provided us with insights into the potential impacts of the emerging issues raised in the Horizon Scan.
+This informed the development of a set of four distinct Future Scenarios (Narratives) set in the year 2040.
+Scenarios were developed using “Four Alternative Futures” a well-recognized Foresight method developed by Foresight veteran, Jim Dator, and included a detailed backcast of unfolding events between the present and the described future.

 Understanding the Implications for Change on Electoral Event Administration

 A second participatory workshop enabled us to understand the potential nature of change for multiple stakeholders in the elections domain.
-Insights gleaned from workshop data informed the development of Strategic Implications for Elections Canada as an organization, Elections Canada staff, Canadian Electors, Political Candidates, and the electoral process in Canada overall.
+Insights gleaned from workshop data informed the development of Strategic Implications for Elections Canada as an organization, Canadian Electors, Political Candidates, and the overall electoral process in Canada.

-The depth and breadth of our work impressed Elections Canada.
-The process unveiled new ideas, organized issues into useful patterns and facilitated significant debate around large topics of risk-management and innovation.
-Our research is supporting senior level directional explorations for policy and has provided a platform for broad participation in a renewal process.
+The depth and breadth of our work was significant.
+The process unveiled new ideas, organized issues into useful patterns and facilitated important debate around large topics of risk management and innovation.
+Our research is supporting senior level directional explorations for policy and has provided an essential platform for participation in a renewal process.